lambdaclass/concrete/ROADMAP.md

     allocation, proof assumptions, or runtime-error obligations.
 16. Evaluate a normalized mid-level IR only when traceability/backend-contract reports expose a concrete gap.
-17. Graduate the Phase 7.5 QBE differential oracle only after evidence attachment, optimization policy, backend-IR verification, and backend trust boundaries are trustworthy.
-Phase 7.5 deliberately emits directly from validated/cleaned SSA to maximize independence and find bugs early; that is an experimental validation path, not the release architecture.
+17. Graduate the Phase 7.5 QBE backend from experimental to release-supported only after evidence attachment, optimization policy, backend-IR verification, and backend trust boundaries are trustworthy.
+Phase 7.5 deliberately emits directly from validated/cleaned SSA to maximize independence and find bugs early; that is the initial usable backend architecture, not yet the release architecture.
     Production QBE support must consume `ValidatedBackendIR`, emit the same source maps and target assumptions as other supported backends, pass the full C ABI and target/toolchain matrices for its declared subset, integrate Phase 8.5 incremental artifacts, and report exactly which claims are translation-